noppikinatta/scene/README.md

 `Parallel.Layout` calls all `ebiten.Game.Layout` and returns the largest return value.

-## Adding FinalScreenDrawer and LayoutFer

-`ebiten.Game` can implement `ebiten.FinalScreenDrawer` to draw the final screen.
-This library can pass `Sequence` or `Parallel` to the `ToFinalScreenDrawer` function.
-This function returns `ebiten.FinalScreenDrawer` according to the passed type.
-The returned `ebiten.FinalScreenDrawer` can be used to draw the final screen.

-The same can be done for `ebiten.LayoutFer` using the `ToLayoutFer` function.

 ## How to add to your project

 Add the dependency with `go get` command.